somenath203/Next-Resumeee/README.md

 https://www.youtube.com/watch?v=9PH7AZsM9YM

 ## Introduction
 Next Resumeee is a comprehensive full stack Resume Builder Application developed using NextJS.
-It allows users to generate their resumes with ease by selecting from various templates and filling in their details.
+It allows users to generate their resumes with ease by selecting from various templates.
 The application offers both free and premium templates.
 Users with a premium subscription can download any resume template they prefer.
 Additionally, the application features robust admin functionalities for managing templates and viewing user information in a structured format.

 ## Features